malgar/clust-learn/README.md

 `ldbx` enables users to run end-to-end explainable cluster analysis to extract information from large and high-dimensional mixed-type data, and it does so by providing a framework that guides the user through data preprocessing, dimensionality reduction, clustering, and classification of the obtained clusters.
-It is designed to require very few lines of code, and with a very strong focus on explainability.
+It is designed to require very few lines of code, and with a strong focus on explainability.

 <h2 id="user-content-architecture">